bvwelch/fcd/README.md

     dpd     # display menu and allow you to delete an entry

-    fcdhere # set the DIRFILE to the current directory
+    fcdhere # make the current directory the current 'project'

-    fcdtop  # 'cd' to the DIRFILE directory
+    fcdtop  # 'cd' to the top-level of the current project

-    fcdhome # 'cd' to $HOME and also set DIRFILE
+    fcdhome # 'cd' to $HOME and make it the current project

 [ FIXME add more docs below ]